 Now when Jesus came into the district of Caesarea Philippi, he asked his disciples, "Who do people say that the Son of Man is?"
 And they said, "Some say John the Baptist, but others Elijah, and still others Jeremiah or one of the prophets."
 He said to them, "But who do you say that I am?"
 Simon Peter answered, "You are the Messiah, the Son of the living God."
 And Jesus answered him, "Blessed are you, Simon son of Jonah!
 For flesh and blood has not revealed this to you, but my Father in heaven.
 And I tell you, you are Peter, and on this rock I will build my church, and the gates of Hades will not prevail against it.
 I will give you the keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven."
 Then he sternly ordered the disciples not to tell anyone that he was the Messiah. -Matthew 16:13-20

 Throughout the span of our lives, you and I might traverse the breadth of the world looking for traces of the Divine.
-All this activity, effort, and time is necessary, somehow, even though you know how futile the quest is, right from the outset.
-But here is the core of every story, myth, and fairy tale : the journey that takes you home.
+All this activity, effort, and time is necessary somehow, even though you know how futile the quest is right from the outset.
+But the core of every story, myth, and fairy tale is about this: the journey that takes you home.

 You must descend from your head into your heart.
 At present your thoughts of God are in your head.
 And God Himself is, as it were, outside you, and so your prayer and other spiritual excercises remain exterior.
 Whilst you are still in your head, thoughts will not easily be subdued but will always be whirling about, like snow in winter or clouds of mosquitoes in summer.